opengisch/qdmtk/README.md

 QDMTK is a framework to build, maintain and use advanced datamodels in QGIS using the Django ORM.

-It offers :
-- a QGIS plugin allowing to show and run migrations
+It offers a QGIS plugin with the following features:
-- an infrastructure allowing integration in QGIS plugins
+- an infrastructure allowing to integrate Django datamodels in QGIS plugins
+- a GUI to show and run migrations
-- a provider allowing to load the models directly as QGIS layers with all Django ORM benefits (inheritance, signals, custom save logic, etc)
+- a provider to load Django models as QGIS layers (with all Django ORM benefits, inheritance, signals, custom save logic, etc)
+- an alternative native way to load the Django models using a regular Postgres layer (readonly) using the ORM's generated query

 Using the Django ORM has many advantages over a more naive approach using plain SQL init scripts: